Portuguese cuisine: Pastries and sweets

 Many of the country's typical pastries were created in the Middle Ages monasteries by nuns and monks and sold as a means of supplementing their incomes.
 The names of these desserts are usually related to monastic life; barriga de freira (nun's belly), papos d’anjo (angel's double chin), and toucinho do céu (bacon from heaven).

 For that reason, they are often referred to as doçaria conventual or receitas monásticas (monastic recipes).
 Their legacy dates back to the 15th century when sugar from overseas became easier to access by all classes.
 Nuns at the time, were often young nobles who inherited knowledge from their households and developed recipes.
 These recipes were passed and perfected from generation to generation, usually within the secrecy of convents.
-Many of today's Portuguese deserts originated in convents and monasteries.
+Many of today's Portuguese desserts originated in convents and monasteries.

-The Andalusian influence in Southern Portugal can be found in sweets that incorporate figs, almonds and honey, namely the Algarve marzipan colourful sweets.
+The Andalusian influence in Southern Portugal can be found in sweets that incorporate figs, almonds and honey, namely the Algarve marzipan colourful sweets, or the almond tuiles, known as telhas d’amêndoa.

 Most towns have a local specialty, usually egg or cream-based pastry.
 Some examples are leite-creme (a dessert consisting of an egg custard-base topped with a layer of hard caramel, a variant of creme brûlée) and pudim flã.

-Other very popular pastries found in most cafés, bakeries and pastry shops across the country are the Bola de Berlim, the Bolo de arroz, and the Tentúgal pastries.Doce de Chila/Gila (made from squash), wafer paper, and candied egg threads called fios de ovos or angel hair.
+Other very popular pastries found in most cafés, bakeries and pastry shops across the country are the Bola de Berlim, the Bolo de arroz, and the Tentúgal pastries.

+Doce de gila (made from chilacayote squash), wafer paper, and candied egg threads called fios de ovos or angel hair.